moj-analytical-services/rpackage_training/README.md

 * A brief overview of what the package does and how you can get started using it.
 * If the package is intended for open collaboration, instructions for how people can get involved.

-You can use a simple markdown readme or dynamically generate one use R markdown.
-This may be preferable if you want to demonstrate what some of your code does.
-You can add a README with either `usethis::use_readme_md()` or `usethis::use_readme_rmd()` respectively depending on the type you want.
+You can use a simple markdown README or dynamically generate one using R Markdown which enables the ability to embed code chunks and several other extensions useful for writing technical reports.
+The latter may be preferable if you want to demonstrate what some of your code does.
+You can add a README with either `usethis::use_readme_md()` or `usethis::use_readme_rmd()` depending on the type you want.

 ##### Exercises
 * **12.1** Add a markdown README to your package